yfle0707/ATP/docs/benchmark.md

 # Benchmark

-## Requirment - Run with Signal Switch
+## Requirment - Run with Single Switch

 In this experiment, 2 physical workers, 1 physical PS (Parameter Server) and 1 switch is used.